 When you care for someone, it’s tempting to support them by trying to act as a surrogate therapist.
 The problem is you’re not a therapist.
 Trying to play that role will be emotionally draining.
 It could make you resent your partner.

 You are not responsible for providing therapy to your partner.
 This is why you should gently guide your partner toward professional help.
-A therapist can help them improve how they deal with anxiety, in and outside a relationship.
+Through either in-person or online therapy, a therapist can help them learn how to deal with anxiety, in and outside of a relationship.

 If you’re in a serious, long-term relationship, consider couples counseling.
 An anxiety issue might be based on what is going on within your relationship.